 - You want to get pregnant

-Will I need any time off after the procedure?
+Will I need to take time off for my coil removal?

 Can I bring someone with me?